Half marathon training plan for beginners

 • Weight training

-Strength training is incredibly important for any runner.
+Strength training is a key part of any half marathon plan.
 A growing body of evidence shows that runners who do some resistance training have a lower risk of injury and better running economy.
-Runner strength training can just use your bodyweight, or you can use dumbbells and other gym equipment.
-Typical resistance exercises for runners include:
+For runner strength training, use your body weight, dumbbells or gym equipment.
+Typical strength exercises for runners include:

 • Squats